 Suzuki-rōshi: Yeah.
 I think that is very true.
-So what's-and you really think, you know, you shouldn't depend on authority.
+And you really think you shouldn't depend on authority.
 That is very important point for us, especially for the people who are sitting this side [laughs].
 This is very important.
-Why you should sit [on] this side is, you know, because you depend on authority.
-When you do not depend on any authority and even care for something good, you know, or even care for enlightenment, then you have-you yourself has authority.
+Why you should sit on this side is because you depend on authority.
+When you do not depend on any authority and even care for something good, or even care for enlightenment, then you have-you yourself has authority.
 Your life will be more stable, and your eyes will be open, and our mind will be clear.
 Because of this kind of authority, because of your lazy practice to depend on authority ...
 [Sentence probably not finished.
 Tape turned.]

 ... to be thinking the other way because of the authority you have in your mind.
-And if-when you think you want to go this way, you-if you don't-if you go this way, you feel as if you are doing something wrong.
-So you [are] always are afraid of authority.
+And when you think you want to go this way, if you go this way, you feel as if you are doing something wrong.
+So you always are afraid of authority.
 That is very big problem for us.
 First of all, we should try to be free from authority or free from preconceived idea.
 Then you must be very calm and sincere, or else you feel you cannot survive.
 Then, more and more, you will have power to go your own way without any trouble.
-That is actual practice, which will go [on] forever.
+That is actual practice, which will go on forever.
 That is the kind of practice we are actually doing.

-So when you feel there is no authority-there is nothing to depend on -there is noth- [partial word: "nothing"?]-no teaching especially for you, then that is the practice-the practice the people who are sitting this side [are] taking.
-We say "power of-power of not doing bad"- not doing bad-power of maku sa maku rikiryō in Japanese.6 Not doing: maku sa maku.
-Rikiryō: power.
+So when you feel there is no authority-there is nothing to depend on -there is nothing-no teaching especially for you, then that is the practice-the practice the people who are sitting this side are taking.
+We say "power of not doing bad"-not doing bad-power of maku sa maku rikiryō in Japanese.
+Not doing: maku sa maku.
+Rikiryō: power. [maku: stop; sa: make; maku (sa + aku): evil]